IPO in Stock Market: What Is it? How Does It Work? Pros & Cons￼

 What Is an IPO?

-Initial Public Offering or IPO is the tool through which a private organisation gives out its shares to the masses for the first time.
-In return for giving ownership to its investors, the organisation raises capital and uses that amount to develop its business.
+Initial Public Offering or IPO is the tool through which a private company gives out its shares to the masses for the first time.
+In return for giving ownership to its investors, the company raises capital and uses that amount to develop its business.

 After its shares are listed on the stock exchange, the company becomes publicly owned, and its shares can be freely traded among investors.
 An IPO is vital for a business’s growth as it is often the largest source of funds companies can access.

 There are two types of IPO.
 These are:

 In a fixed price issue, investors are well aware of the price of a share before the IPO process of the company begins.
 While subscribing to a company’s IPO, they need to pay the total fixed price for the applied shares.

 In book building process, price of the share is released during the process based on demand.
 Though the price is not fixed, a price band is released with the lower price being the ‘floor price’ and the higher price being the ‘cap price’.

 In the book-building method, investors are required to bid for shares within a specific time before a company decides the price.
 The bidding takes place within the price band that can have a maximum limit of 20%.
 It is important for the company to inform the investors of the total number of shares it intends to offer, even though the final price is set based on the bids.

 Before going public, a company appoints an investment bank to conduct the IPO.
 In the underwriting agreement, an investment bank and a company chalk out the IPO’s financial specifics.

 After that, they submit the registration statement to the market regulator, SEBI (Securities and Exchange Board of India), together with their underwriting agreement.
 SEBI examines the disclosed information and, if confirmed accurately, approves a date for IPO announcement.